llambrano/clinical-trial-analysis/README.md

 * Generate a pie plot using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows the distribution of female or male mice in the study. [view solution](#04)

 * Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens. [view solution](#05)

-* Using Matplotlib, generate a box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style. [view solution](#06)
+Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.
+Using Matplotlib, generate a box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style. [view solution](#06)

 * Select a mouse that was treated with Capomulin and generate a line plot of time point versus tumor volume for that mouse. [view solution](#07)